The Neglected Error: False Negatives and the Case for Validating Eliminations: PCAST and NAS suffer from this myopic focus too

-The President's Council of Advisors on Science and Technology 2016 report \citep{pcast} recommends that both false positive and false negative error rates should be stated when evaluating a method, and these could be combined with true positive and true negative rates to produce measures such as sensitivity and specificity.
-Furthermore, PCAST states that, ``Under some circumstances, false-negative results can contribute to wrongful convictions as well,'' \citep{pcast} (p.50) and thus there are grave consequences to having a false negative error.
+The President’s Council of Advisors on Science and Technology (PCAST) 2016 report, ``Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods'' \cite{pcast}, is aware of the bias towards worrying about false positives.
+The report states that, ``Under some circumstances, false-negative results can contribute to wrongful convictions as well,'' \citep{pcast} (p.50) and thus there are grave consequences to having a false negative error.

+Nevertheless, PCAST suffers from this bias as well. \citep[p.~110]{pcast} only reports the number of false positive errors in the study that they think is properly designed.
+When critiquing other study designs (closed and partly open), PCAST provides a table shown here as Figure \ref{fig:pcasttable2}, but it only provides the number of false positive errors.

+PCAST states that in a 2009 article \cite{Bunch2009}, the chief of the firearms-toolmarks unit of the FBI Laboratory stated that ``a qualified examiner will rarely if ever commit a false-positive error (misidentification),'' citing his review, in an affidavit, of empirical studies that showed virtually no errors.
+Although PCAST provided this quote to argue that the firearms discipline is not sufficiently concerned about errors, note that the chief of the FBI Laboratory focuses \textit{only on whether examiners make false-positive errors}.

-\citep{pcast} finds that many studies provide only the false positive rate, and not the false negative rate or sensitivity.
-Even in the National Academies of Science 2009 review \citep{nas2009} and \citep{pcast} there is a bias towards avoiding false-positive errors.
-Three examples of this include the following (bold face was added for emphasis): \begin{itemize} \item \citep[p.~150]{pcast}: \textbf{PCAST cites only false positive error rates for some disciplines (e.g., fingerprints}).
-This offers an incomplete assessment of whether a method is valid. \item \citep[p.~89]{pcast}: ``Fingerprint features are compared at three levels of detail-level [1,2,3]. `Ridge flow' refers to classes of pattern types shared by many individuals, such as loop or whorl formations; \textbf{this level is only sufficient for exclusions, not for declaring identifications.}'' \item \citep[p.~176]{nas2009}: ``Despite the inherent weaknesses involved in bite mark comparison, \textbf{it is reasonable to assume that the process can sometimes reliably exclude suspects}.'' \end{itemize} When summarizing its analysis of the strength of the evidence, both the NAS 2009 report and the PCAST 2016 report are more forgiving towards exclusions.
+Both the NAS 2009 report and the PCAST 2016 report both allow for eliminations to be made with less supportive evidence than identifications.
+This fault appears in other pattern-matching disciplines as well.
+For example, \citep[p.~89]{pcast} states that ``Fingerprint features are compared at three levels of detail-level [1,2,3]. `Ridge flow' refers to classes of pattern types shared by many individuals, such as loop or whorl formations; \textit{this level is only sufficient for eliminations, not for declaring identifications.}'' And \citep[p.~176]{nas2009} states that, ``Despite the inherent weaknesses involved in bite mark comparison, \textit{it is reasonable to assume that the process can sometimes reliably exclude suspects}.''
+(Italics added.)
+For PCAST's and NAS's recommendations to actually strengthen forensic science, research on the validity of the methods needs to focus on both false positive and false negative errors.